-Service FQDN: ACMCMG01.Cloudapp.net This details will get populated automatically as I mentioned above.
+Service FQDN: ACMCMG01.Cloudapp.net These details will get populated automatically, as I mentioned above.

 Specify security settings for authenticating client connections through CMG (Cloud Management Gateway).

-Remove “Verify Client Certificate Revocation” check box when you have not published CRL to internet.
-I would recommend to publish CRL to internet to have more secure PKI.
-However I don’t use this for my lab environment.
+Remove the “Verify Client Certificate Revocation” check box when you have not published CRL to the internet.
+I recommend publishing CRL to the internet to have a more secure PKI.
+However, I don’t use this for my lab environment.